 Historically, there’s data that shows investors with roughly 20% allocated to real estate have outperformed those who only own stocks and bonds.
 The 20% real estate model was made famous by the ~$25B Yale Endowment, which outperformed traditional allocations 22.6% annually for decades by investing at least 20% of its portfolio in real estate.

 However, in the past, the best private real estate opportunities require minimums of $100,000 or more, making them inaccessible unless you’re very wealthy.
 The only other option is to go through middlemen who charge high fees, thereby negatively impacting returns.
-This is where Fundrise and their technology comes in because their investment minimum can be as low as $1,000 for some deals.
+This is where Fundrise and their technology comes into play.

 Below is a chart highlighting the different sized real estate markets.
 You and I can’t buy trophy properties like the Empire State Building because these properties are just too large and expensive.
 You and I can buy fixer uppers to make some sweat equity.
 I did so in 2014 and am still working on my house slowly today.